cobbzilla/yuebing/README.md

 It automatically transcodes your source videos into modern streaming formats, playable on any device over any connection.

-Yuebing can use either Amazon S3 or Backblaze B2 as its backend storage, and sports many advanced features.
+Yuebing can use Amazon S3 or Backblaze B2 for backend storage, and has many advanced features.

 ### Source
 * [yuebing on GitHub](https://github.com/cobbzilla/yuebing)